liuyanguu/SHAPforxgboost/README.md

  and force plot.
 It relies on the 'dmlc/xgboost' package to produce SHAP values.
  Please refer to 'slundberg/shap' for the original implementation of SHAP in Python.

 The purpose is to create some conveniences for making these plot in R. I understand 'ggplot' is highly flexible so people always need to fine-tune here and there.
 But adding more flexibility just over-complicates the wrapped functions.
-I am trying to find a balance.
+I tried to find a balance.
 All the functions except force plot return ggplot object, it is possible to add more layers.
-The dependence plot without color `shap.plot.dependence` returns ggplot object if turns off the histogram using `add_hist = F`.
+The dependence plot `shap.plot.dependence` returns ggplot object if without the marginal histogram by default.

-I have built in some default labels for feature names, you could also supply features labels as a list named `new_labels`, the functions will use this list and plot accordingly.
-Another option is you can always overwrite the labels later by adding `labs` layer to the ggplot object.
+I have built in some default labels for feature names, you could also supply features labels as a list named `new_labels`, the functions will use this list and label accordingly.
+Another option is you can always overwrite the labels on the ggplot by adding `labs` layer to the ggplot object.

-Please refer to this blog for more examples and discussion on SHAP values in R, why use SHAP, and compared to Gain:
+Please refer to this blog for more examples and discussion on SHAP values in R, why use SHAP, and comparison to Gain:
 [SHAP visualization for XGBoost in R](https://liuyanguu.github.io/post/2019/07/18/visualization-of-shap-for-xgboost/)